 The oil floor finish used throughout the first floor is considered low-VOC (Volatile Organic Compound) at 50 grams per liter.
 Low and zero-VOC paints from Sherwin Williams and Porter were used throughout the home, Williams says.

-Schumacher & Co.
-Custom Hardwood Floors, which supplied and installed flooring throughout the home, has seen a rise in requests for oil floor finish by customers who want a more natural look that can be spot-repaired, says Steve Contois, the company’s CEO.
+The hardwood flooring industry has seen a rise in requests for oil floor finish by customers who want a more natural look that can be spot-repaired.

 Williams chose upscale natural flooring — Italian marble — for the master bath on the first floor.

-Cork, particularly on the second floor, also is an increasingly popular choice for Schumacher customers, Contois says.
+Cork, particularly on the second floor, also is an increasingly popular choice.
 Williams chose one that is made to look like hardwood plank flooring.